expenses/tilegen/readme.md

 [wfc](https://crates.io/crates/wfc) crate.

 ```
-tilegen 0.1.0
+tilegen 0.3.0

 USAGE:
-    tilegen [OPTIONS] <input-config> <SUBCOMMAND>
+	tilegen <input-config> <SUBCOMMAND>

 FLAGS:
 	-h, --help       Prints help information
 	-V, --version    Prints version information

-OPTIONS:
-    -a, --attempts <attempts>    The number of times to try and make a valid tilemap. [default: 1000]
-    -m, --map-size <map-size>    The size of the generated tilemap. [default: 50x50]

 ARGS:
 	<input-config>    The input configuration file.

 SUBCOMMANDS:
 	generate-image      Generate a tilemap, convert it into an image and save it to a file
 	generate-tilemap    Generate a tilemap and save it to a file
 	help                Prints this message or the help of the given subcommand(s)
+	tilemap-to-image    Render a generated tilemap to an image
 ```

 `tilegen` takes a [Rust Object Notation](https://github.com/ron-rs/ron) configuration file as input.